limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 localVarSigHelper.AddArgument(typeof(int));
 localVarSigHelper.AddArgument(typeof(byte));
 methodBuilder.SetMethodBody(il, 4, localVarSigHelper.GetSignature(), null, null);

 // Create the type and save the assembly.
 The filename must be the same as the module name. typeBuilder.CreateType();
 assemblyBuilder.Save("DoofusRick");
 ```

+Open the assembly in dnSpy after it's saved.
+You can see the `gimmedeflag` method in C#.

 <a class="image-popup">
 ![dnspy_gimmedeflag.png](/assets/images/posts/bsidestlv-reverse-engineering/dnspy_gimmedeflag.png)